Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 ![image](https://user-images.githubusercontent.com/95319198/147908177-93482efc-763a-4819-8490-9cfbda932616.png)

+Based on the visualizations we can clearly see that the response variable is ordinal where A > B > C > D. However, due to the lack of algorithms that deal with ordinal classification we are going to treat the response variable as a nominal variable.

 ## Model Preprocessing
 Now that are dataset is ready for model building, we split the dataset into train and test set.